Autonomous loop

 What you'll build

-- Ship more work to the kid: a planner skill authors tomorrow's tasks based on yesterday's analysis.
+- Ship more work to the kid: a planner authors tomorrow's tasks based on yesterday's analysis.

 - Publish a report or brief on cadence: pair with Reports and briefs to fire the analyzer every morning, every Sunday, every end-of-session.